 Project Background: The Town has pursued work to inventory the Town's stormwater infrastructure over the past 15-20 years.
 This infrastructure includes features such as inlets, catch basins, pipes, culverts, junction boxes, outlets, ditches and swales, energy dissipation, and Stormwater Control Measures.
 There was an initial effort that captured much of the inventory and the inventory has been updated as new development has been constructed.
 Most recently, Stormwater and GIS staff have collaborated to employ new hardware and software tools to facilitate the ongoing maintenance and improvement of the infrastructure inventory.
-However, a comnprehensive condition of stormwater infrastructure does not currently exist.
+However, a comprehensive condition of stormwater infrastructure does not currently exist.

 Status: Active.
 Stormwater staff have begun planning for a phased approach to completing a comprehensive stormwater infrastructure condition assessment.
-This will require a phasing/prioritization of types (e.g., age, material, size, closed/below ground or open/above ground system) and location and risks and impacts of disrepair/failure of infrastructure to assess over the next several years.
+This will require a phasing/prioritization of infrastructure types (e.g., age, material, size, closed/below ground or open/above ground system) and location and risks and impacts of disrepair/failure of infrastructure to assess over the next several years.
 The assessments will be more involved and expensive for closed (underground) systems.
-Staff will begin work as able in the remainder of FY 21/22 and include this new initiative as part of the FY 22-23 operating budget submittal.
+Staff will begin work as able in the remainder of FY 21/22 and have included this new initiative as part of the FY 22-23 operating budget submittal.

 Fiscal and Staffing Considerations: This will require a combination of contracted services and Town staff work.
-It is preliminary to estimate the cost and level of effort.
+It is premature to precisely estimate the cost and level of effort, although it is clear that this will be a significant undertaking.